EvSecDev/SCMP/README.md

   - Run a linear series of commands to install services associated with files/directories (part of file JSON metadata header)
   - Easy retry of deployment failures
   - Fail-safe file deployment - automatic restore of previous file version and service reload if any remote failure is encountered during initial reload
+  - Rollback of bad configurations (succeeded reload but non-functional service) using `deploy all -C <previous commit id>`
 - File/Directory Management
   - Create/modify files/file content and directories
   - Modify permissions, owner, and group of files and directories